storm-software/powerlines/packages/plugin-esbuild/README.md

 # Powerlines - ESBuild Plugin

-A package containing a Powerlines plugin to assist in developing other Powerlines plugins.
+A package containing a Powerlines plugin to build projects using ESBuild.

 <!-- START doctoc -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->